kittykatattack/learningPixi/README.md

 The player, exit door, treasure chest and the dungeon background image are all sprites made from texture atlas frames.
-Very importantly, they're all added to the `gameScene`.
+Very importantly, they're all added as children of the `gameScene`.
 ```
 //Dungeon
 dungeon = new PIXI.Sprite.fromFrame("dungeon.png");